 Plantar fasciitis surgery typically involves the partial or full release of the plantar fascia from the heel.

 It’s generally the last resort if other treatments aren’t successful and, according to the NHS, less than 5% of patients undergo surgery for heel pain.

 It’s important to remember that most cases of heel pain can take up to 12 months to improve.
 Usually, it’s only if the pain is still unbearable after this time and other treatments haven’t worked that surgery should be considered.

 Can plantar fasciitis be prevented?

-- Wearing good-quality, well-fitting shoes with good cushioning and shock absorption.
+- Wearing high-quality, well-fitting shoes with good cushioning and shock absorption

-- Buy your trainers from a running shop and seek advice from staff about the best shoes for your feet.
+- Buying trainers from a running shop and seeking advice from staff about the best shoes for your feet

-- Replace trainers and other shoes as soon as they are worn out.
+- Replacing trainers and other shoes as soon as they’re worn out

-- Maintain a healthy weight and balanced lifestyle.
+- Maintaining a healthy weight and balanced lifestyle

-Conditions like plantar fasciitis can have an impact on our everyday lives.
-While plantar fasciitis can’t always be avoided, the positive news is that it’s usually easy to treat with a number of different approaches.
+Conditions like plantar fasciitis can significantly impact daily life.
+While plantar fasciitis can’t always be avoided, the good news is that it’s usually straightforward to treat.